puneet-lab/swiftcloud-api/README.md

 - **Make:** The `make` utility should be installed for executing commands from the Makefile.
 - **Git:** Git is required for cloning the project repository.

+## Project Overview

+This API and Database have been designed keeping in mind the following considerations:

+1. Anticipating a scenario where Taylor Swift might one day sing more than 2 million songs.
+2. Expecting a high number of users which might necessitate a distributed system.
+Hence, instead of using a data type auto-generated serially, UUID is used.
+3. As the application grows, it has been structured with separate version folders to maintain multiple versions simultaneously, starting with version 1 (v1).

 ## Getting Started

 Follow these steps to clone, setup, and run the project: